2025 Milwaukee area floods: Aftermath

 Wisconsin's estimate of the flood's total costs on public infrastructure across five southeastern Wisconsin counties was $43 million.
 Another $33 million in damage was done to residential homes across the counties of Milwaukee, Waukesha, and Ozaukee.
 Milwaukee County estimated that it suffered $34 million in losses from damage to public infrastructure, including 20 to 25 affected areas within Milwaukee County's park system.
 The county also catalogued over 1,500 houses as having "major damage", and 51 were "destroyed".
+Conversely, some residents of Mequon whose homes were not swamped by floodwaters despite living in a government-designated floodplain petitioned for local government support to re-designate their homes.
+That change would allow the residents to drop required but expensive flood insurance.

 The amount of water dropped over the area—some 35 e9USgal—overwhelmed Milwaukee's combined sewer system and Deep Tunnel.
 The Milwaukee Metropolitan Sewerage District, which typically cleans and stores about 1.1 e9USgal of wastewater per day, was forced to let 5.14 e9USgal of untreated wastewater overflow into rivers and Lake Michigan over the course of 78 hours.
 It was the largest-ever sewer overflow since the tunnel's construction.
 Officials credited $580 million in previous green infrastructure and flood management construction projects for limiting the amount of flooding.

 By the time emergency operations wrapped up about two weeks after the flooding, 23,000 people had visited city of Milwaukee locations to rid themselves of flood-impacted items.
 In addition, the city's Public Works Department collected large, harder to transport items from about 15,000 homes.
-Conversely, some residents of Mequon whose homes were not swamped by floodwaters (despite living in a government-designated floodplain) petitioned for local government support to re-designate their homes.
-That change would allow the residents to drop required but expensive flood insurance.

 About a month after the flooding, 50 people were still living in Red Cross-run shelters.
 Thousands more were awaiting a potential federal disaster declaration that would unlock funds for them to restore their homes.